Xila-Project/Old_documentation/source/Software reference/Modules/Power.md

 # 🔋 Power

-Here you will find a full description of the power abstraction layer.
+Here you will find a full description of the `Power` module.

 ## 👓 Overview

-Xila provides a power abstraction layer to simplify the use of power related operations and information.
+`Power` module is an abstraction layer to simplify the use of power related operations and information.

 ## 💡 Example